To view a section, please click on an option below.

 Activity Level 2: Moderate

-Expectations: Week-long tour featuring one city and hotel stay.
-Schedule is very flexible, according to the film choices of individual participants.
+Expectations: A week-long tour featuring one city and hotel stay and no group coach, as the program is designed to be navigated on foot to avoid the challenge of the Cannes Festival traffic.
+The schedule is very flexible, according to the film choices of individual participants.
 However daily activity of four to six hours (or more) is common most days, with walking up to two miles to get to film venues (despite centrally located hotel).
-Walking can be over uneven terrain, cobblestones, city hills, and entail a lot of stairs (some without handrails) and absence of elevators.
+Walking can be over uneven terrain, cobblestones, city hills, and entail a lot of stairs (some without handrails).
 Walks will take longer than expected due to crowds and streets being blocked off for events.
 There are often long waits standing in line to enter venues.
 (Veteran Cannes Festival goers will tell you—expect to wait in line.
 Only the stars avoid the lines in Cannes.
 You should expect waits of 30 to 60 minutes or more, standing in line for certain screenings.
 But keep in mind that there are often very interesting people to talk with while you wait.)
+Elevators are not always available, though they do exist within the Palais des Festivals.

 Appropriate for: Travelers who are physically fit and comfortable with longer days of touring (both walking tours and coach time).